monkey192/nodejs-express-dogs/readme.md

 - Run it on [AWS ECS](https://aws.amazon.com/ecs/)

 ### Architecture
-At first, i do the above things by manual then All infra and cicd setting will be implemented as code.
+At first, i do the above things manually then All infra and cicd settings will be implemented as code.
  (will be created in another repo)

 <img src="images/architecture.png">